github/docs/content/actions/using-workflows/creating-starter-workflows-for-your-organization.md

    ```
    * `name` - **Required.** The name of the workflow.
 This is displayed in the list of available workflows.
    * `description` - **Required.** The description of the workflow.
 This is displayed in the list of available workflows.
-   * `iconName` - **Optional.** Specifies an icon for the workflow that's displayed in the list of workflows.
-The `iconName` must be the name of an SVG file, without the file name extension, stored in the `workflow-templates` directory.
+   * `iconName` - **Optional.** Specifies an icon for the workflow that is displayed in the list of workflows. `iconName` can one of the following types:
+     * An SVG file that is stored in the `workflow-templates` directory.
+To reference a file, the value must be the file name without the file extension.
 For example, an SVG file named `example-icon.svg` is referenced as `example-icon`.
-You can also reference the default available 'octicons' icons that you can find [here](/primer/octicons).
-You can reference these octicons by specifiying `octicon <icon name>`, for example `octicon smiley`.
-   * `categories` - **Optional.** Define the categories thatthe workflow will be shown under.
-These have to match to the supported categories in the [starter workflows](/actions/starter-workflows) repository or a matching supported [language](/github/linguist/blob/master/lib/linguist/languages.yml).
-Choose at least one category.
-Further, choose the categories from the list of tech stacks available [here](github-starter-workflows/repo-analysis-partner/blob/main/tech_stacks.yml).
-When a user views the available templates, those templates that match the language and tech stacks will feature more prominently.
+     * An icon from {% data variables.product.prodname_dotcom %}'s set of [Octicons](https://primer.style/octicons/).
+To reference an octicon, the value must be `octicon <icon name>`.
+For example, `octicon smiley`.
+   * `categories` - **Optional.** Defines the categories that the workflow is shown under.
+You can use category names from the following lists:
+     * General category names from the [starter-workflows](https://github.com/actions/starter-workflows/blob/main/README.md#categories) repository.
+     * Linguist languages from the list in the [linguist](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) repository.
+     * Supported tech stacks from the list in the [starter-workflows](https://github.com/github-starter-workflows/repo-analysis-partner/blob/main/tech_stacks.yml) repository.

    * `filePatterns` - **Optional.** Allows the workflow to be used if the user's repository has a file in its root directory that matches a defined regular expression.

 To add another starter workflow, add your files to the same `workflow-templates` directory.
 For example: